amankh99/sntc-test/Administration/README.md

 L2TP/IPsec was not good for linux, so I chose Openvpn(direct) but it pose the the problem when I downloaded multiple certificates file from the instructions given for Linux(Ubuntu) os, I was using firefox, also I've to configure firefox according the instructions given on streisand.html
 So I selected OpenConnect and followed the instructions given for linux and I was successfully able to connect through vpn.

+**For the first problem**

+We can make the two step protection(two step authetication), firstly I can password protect that file in first step and in second step we can use the google app - 'google authenticator' for which we have to work on generation of QR code, it is very good in stopping of stealing information, the cryptocurrency exchanges too uses this.
+Also we can add both phone number verification and email-address verification everytime we change the password but this cumbersome in comapare to just scanning QR code and entering 4- digit code.